wp-plugins/woocommerce-delivery-notes/readme.txt

 * Simple invoice numbering
 * Supports sequential order numbers

+= System Requirements =

+* WooCommerce 2.2 or later
+* WordPress 3.8 or later

 = Support =

 Support can take place in the [public support forums](http://wordpress.org/support/plugin/woocommerce-delivery-notes), where the community can help each other out.